jacob2864/stranded-island/situations/hostileperson.md

-He looks hostile and sees you
+You find someone but he looks hostile and sees you.

 Do you want to? :